-Following submission and acceptance of the student's application, a student may be fully admitted, conditionally admitted, or provisionally admitted to Trident.
+Following submission of all documents required for admission, the student may be fully admitted or conditionally admitted to Trident:

-- Full admission Students will be fully admitted without conditions following receipt of all official transcripts/documents required for admission and upon meeting all other requirements for admission. - Conditional Admission Students who do not meet the requirements for admission may be admitted to Trident with conditions following receipt of all official transcripts/documents required for admission and upon approval of an admission appeal by the Committee on Academic Standards (CAS).
+- Full admission Students will be fully admitted with no restrictions following receipt of all official documents required for admission and upon meeting all other requirements for admission. - Conditional Admission Graduate and Doctoral students who do not meet the requirements for admission may be admitted to Trident with conditions following receipt of all official documents required for admission.
+These students will be required to appeal for approval an admission to the Committee on Academic Standards (CAS).
 See Admission Appeals for more information.
-Conditional admission will be revoked if students fail to meet the conditions imposed by CAS. - Conditional Admission for Doctoral Students: Doctoral students who do not meet minimum admission requirements with respect to grade point average, an earned Master's degree in a related discipline, or professional experience may be conditionally admitted by the Doctoral Studies Director.
+Conditional admission will be revoked if students fail to meet the conditions imposed by CAS.

+Conditional Admission for Doctoral Students: Doctoral students who do not meet minimum admission requirements with respect to grade point average, an earned Master's degree in a related discipline, or professional experience may be conditionally admitted by the Doctoral Studies Director.
 Doctoral students admitted conditionally must meet Satisfactory Academic Progress requirements during the first two sessions of enrollment.
 Conditionally admitted doctoral students who meet Satisfactory Academic Progress requirements will be granted full admission to the program.
 Students who do not meet Satisfactory Academic Progress requirements will no longer be eligible for enrollment.
-Students no longer eligible for enrollment may follow the Admission Appeals process. - Provisional Admission Students may be provisionally admitted to Trident prior to the receipt of all official documents required for admission.
-Deadlines for submission of all required documents are as follows: - 4-week sessions: 8 weeks from the student start date - o 8-week sessions: 16 weeks from the student start date - o 12-week sessions: 25 weeks from the student start date
+Students no longer eligible for enrollment may follow the Admission Appeals process.